sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 ***( 1 ) Purification of Mercury. ***

-  At a time when the moon is in combination with an auspicious star, purification is to be commenced with mercury, weighing 100, 50, 12, or 1 [palam](# "One palam is equal to 4 rupees in weight.
-For measures of metallurgical weight, see page 310.").
+  At a time when the moon is in combination with an auspicious star, purification is to be commenced with mercury, weighing 100, 50, 12, or 1 palam[^19].
 A lesser quantity than one palam is not suitable for proper purification.
 Every mercurial operation (including purification) and worship of mercury are to be performed with the Aghora mantram.

+[^19]: "One palam is equal to 4 rupees in weight.
+For measures of metallurgical weight, see page 310."

 **अथात्र मर्द्दनस्य साधारणविधिः।**